 Transects - These are records using official methods of regular monitoring for specific sites.

-Wider Countryside Butterfly Scheme - This scheme takes random 1km squares which are checked twice in the year, the aim being to get a general picture over the whole of Britain.
+Wider Countryside Butterfly Survey - This scheme takes random 1km squares which are checked twice in the year, the aim being to get a general picture over the whole of Britain.
 See the WCBS 2017 newsletter here.

 Own-a-Square - A scheme specifically for Cornwall to check for species in 10km squares covering the whole county.

 Timed Count - A species time limited count for the experienced observer.

 If in doubt then please don’t be afraid to ask us!